runtimeverification/riscv-semantics/src/tests/integration/riscof/README.md

 This directory contains the RISC-V Architectural Test Suite and associated configuration.

 ## Contents
-### riscv-arch-test
-The submodule containing the actual test files under `riscv-arch-test/riscv-test-suite`.

-### failing.txt
-A list of tests that are known to fail with the current implementation.
-Each line gives the path to a failing test file relative to the `riscv-semantics` repo root.

 ### config.ini
 The [riscof configuration file](https://riscof.readthedocs.io/en/1.24.0/inputs.html?highlight=config.ini#config-ini-syntax) specifying the paths to our DUT and golden reference plugins.